impactdistillery/graphite-paper/docs/pages/getting-started.rst

     $ python PAPER_FOLDER/manage.py runserver

 ..
 TIP::
+    The default port is 8000.
 If you want to run more than one paper at once, you can specify different ports with a blank after :code:`runserver` such as :code:`$ python OTHER_PAPER_FOLDER/manage.py runserver 8001`

 Publish graphite paper
 --------------------